Nash Motors: Era of George Mason and Nash Kelvinator

 Before retiring, Charles Nash chose Kelvinator Corporation head George W. Mason to succeed him.
 Mason accepted, but placed one condition on the job: Nash would acquire controlling interest in Kelvinator, which at the time was the leading manufacturer of high-end refrigerators and kitchen appliances in the United States.
-The resulting company, as of January 4, 1937, was known as Nash-Kelvinator.
-Nash as a brand name continued to represent automobiles for the merged firm.
-This was the largest merger of companies not in the same industry up until that time.
+As of 4 January 1937, the resulting company was known as Nash-Kelvinator.
+As a brand name, Nash continued representing automobiles for the merged firm.
+This was the largest merger of companies in two different industries until then.

 In 1938, Nash introduced an optional conditioned air heating/ventilating system, an outcome of the expertise shared between Kelvinator and Nash.
-This was the first hot-water car heater to draw fresh air from outside the car, and is the basis of all modern internal combustion engine car heaters in use today.
+This was the first hot-water car heater to draw fresh air from outside the car and is the basis of all modern internal combustion engine car heaters in use today.
 Also in 1938, Nash, along with other car manufacturers Studebaker and Graham, offered vacuum-controlled shifting, an early approach to removing the gearshift from the front floorboards.
 Automobiles equipped with the Automatic Vacuum Shift (supplied by the Evans Products Company) had a small gear selector lever mounted on the dashboard, immediately below the radio controls.

-In 1936, Nash introduced the "Bed-In-A-Car" feature, which allowed the car's interior to be converted into a sleeping compartment.
-The rear seatbacks hinged up, allowing the rear seat cushion to be propped up into a level position.
+In 1936, Nash introduced the "Bed-In-A-Car" feature, which converted the car's interior into a sleeping compartment.
+The rear seatbacks were hinged to go up, allowing the back seat cushion to be propped up into a level position.
 This also created an opening between the passenger compartment and the trunk.
-Two adults could sleep in the car, with their legs and feet in the trunk, and their heads and shoulders on the rear seat cushions.
-In 1949, this arrangement was modified so that fully reclining front seatbacks created a sleeping area entirely within the passenger compartment.
-In 1950 these reclining seatbacks were given the ability to lock into several intermediate positions.
+Two adults could sleep in the car with their legs and feet in the trunk and their heads and shoulders on the rear seat cushions.
+In 1949, this arrangement was modified so that fully reclining front seatbacks created a sleeping area within the passenger compartment.
+In 1950, these reclining seatbacks were made to lock into several intermediate positions.
 Nash soon called these "Airliner Reclining Seats".

 In 1939, Nash added a thermostat to its "Conditioned Air System", and thus the famous Nash Weather Eye heater was introduced.
 The 1939 and 1940 Nash streamlined cars were designed by George Walker and Associates and freelance body stylist Don Mortrude.
 They were available in three series - LaFayette, Ambassador Six, and Ambassador Eight.
 For the 1940 model cars, Nash introduced independent coil spring front suspension and sealed beam headlights.